MaxBewsey/male-loneliness-clustering/README.md

   - A middle group sitting between the two extremes
 - Found that **loneliness is not simply tied to emotional openness** - those most expressive were also most likely to report loneliness.
 - Introducing age revealed a clear trend:
-  - **Younger men** were significantly more likely to report loneliness, despite greater emotional openness.
+  - **Younger men** were significantly more likely to report loneliness, despite greater emotional openness
-  - **Older men** reported lower loneliness, potentially reflecting stability or reduced willingness to express distress.
+  - **Older men** reported lower loneliness, potentially reflecting stability or reduced willingness to express distress

 ## Future Work
 - Incorporate open-ended survey responses and apply **NLP techniques** for deeper insights
 - Explore **semi-supervised learning approaches** that combine structured survey responses with unstructured text data
-- Examine cultural and demographic factors that may shape self-reported loneliness